for Gospel Ministry

-Each residency experience is personally tailored to the resident.
-Through the interview process, we iron out a job description that will strengthen your gifts and develop your weaknesses; we don’t have job slots that we try to fit residents into.
-Rather, we prayerfully consider what responsibilities would serve that individual resident well.
+Each residency experience is unique to the resident, but residents could work on tasks anywhere from developing a spreadsheet to planning out events to leading a team of volunteers on Sunday.
 We use job descriptions as a tool for development rather than merely receiving production from a resident.
 Tasks aren’t the main priority–it is more about developing leadership.

 We view Ministry Partner Development as an integral part of your development in the Residency.
 Raising support provides excellent opportunity for learning to trust Jesus with finances.
 MPD is the process of inviting individuals to partner with you by giving financially to your Residency.
 By inviting individuals to partner financially, you are giving them the opportunity to be a part of what God is doing in Columbia.

-After you are accepted to the Residency you will have two nights of MPD training where you will learn the biblical basis behind support raising and the best methods to go about doing so.
-Our Residency Director, Kelsey O’Neal, will be your MPD Coach throughout the 6 months you will be raising support.
+After you are accepted to the Residency you will have a weekend of MPD training where you will learn the biblical basis behind support raising and the best methods to go about doing so.
+Our Residency Director, Megan Rife, will be your MPD Coach throughout the 14 weeks you will be raising support.
 She will be there each step along the way to provide, coaching, accountability, and encouragement.
 Please do not let finances get in the way of doing what God is calling you to do!
 Contact us if you have any further questions or concerns about MPD.

 What is required in the Residency class?

 The class is pastor-taught and pastor-developed.
-It utilizes tried and tested methods from the educational system such as lecture, group discussion, book clinics, papers, presentations, and tests with the hope of transferring information from short-term into long-term memory.
+It utilizes tried and tested methods from the educational system such as lecture, group discussion, book clinics, papers, presentations with the hope of transferring information from short-term into long-term memory.

 We complement this class with our philosophy of training to educate but also give responsibility.
 The weightiness is a comprehensive way to see development.